MatiasJJ/ClusterinClusters_oldIDS/README.md

 ### Second

-Download your weapon of choice:
+Make a folder for your project and download your weapon of choice into that folder:

 ##### Jupyter Notebook

 Files:
-`ClusterClusterML.ipynb`
 `JupyterNotebook`-folder

-Put them into the folder where your data is
-> Or how the `.sh`'s make it work?

 ##### The Script collection

 Files:
 `Scripts`-folder

-Put them into the folder where your data is
-> Or how the `.sh`'s make it work?

 ### Third

+***
+WARNING: with MacOS you have to modify the `sed`-syntax inside the bash-scripts.
+***

+Run `CollectAndSortFiles.sh`
+*Usage:* `./CollectAndSortFiles.sh <Name of the directory which the data will be put to> <Absolute path to directory containing XTB_>`

+Run `DataExtractor.sh`
+ *Usage:* `./DataExtractor.sh <Name of the directory where the data was put into>`

+> If you're using just the python script:

-Run
+Run the Python script
+*Usage:* `python clusterin.py`

+> If you're using the Jupyter Notebook

 ```
             _( }
    -=  _  <<  \